-This location can equate to an additional $30-million per year economic impact for St. Petersburg with the construction of a new 70-meter by 25-yard pool and a 25-yard by 20-yard dive and water polo pool.
+This location can equate to an additional $50-million per year economic impact for St. Petersburg with the construction of a new 50-meter by 25-yard pool and a 25-yard by 20-yard dive and water polo pool.

 ISCA, the International Swim Coaches Association, and Doug Fonder, president, is offering expertise and vision for an expansion of the North Shore Aquatic Complex.

-- St. Petersburg can realize an additional $30-million per year with this expansion.
+- St. Petersburg can realize an additional $50-million per year with this expansion.

-- New construction cost for the new pool is less than $4-million.
+- New construction cost for the new pools is less than $10-million.